GegenteilVonGegenteil/BetterBee/index.md

 ## Description
 BetterBee: An application for tracking daily habits.
 Users can create, edit, delete the habits they want to keep track of in their day-to-day.
-The database is prepopulated with a few example habits for users to have a starting point and change as they wish.
 Habits can be checkmarked as done and are reset daily.

 ## App Development
 ### Use case